BGI-Qingdao/SLR-superscaffolder/src/utils/README.md

 # Table of contents in utils folder

-This utils folder contain serveral standalone structures/functions/macros that used in this project and also can be used in other project without modification.
+This utils folder contains serveral standalone structures/functions/macros that used in this project and also can be used in other project without modification.

 ## agp